 Although there are only two actual children’s books on his list of betterment (I Captured the Castle, and the Essential Silver Surfer), Miller takes time to rhapsodise about the books that influenced him as a child (such as The Eighteenth Emergency, Asterix and Fattypuffs and Thinifers).
 He is fulsome too about the current golden age of children’s books that he is enjoying with his son, ‘Michael Morpurgo, Jacqueline Wilson and Wimpy Kid; the absurd adventures of Mr Gum; Harry Potter and His Dark Materials; Varjak Paw, the mystic warrior cat; Patrick Ness and Philip Reeve…’ The children’s list of betterment goes on and on.

-All of which has led me to think about the children’s books that saved my life – an enjoyably dramatic way of looking at the stories that influenced me the most and allowed me to read, and live dangerously.
+All of which has led me to think about the children’s books that changed my life – an enjoyably dramatic way of looking at the stories that influenced me the most and allowed me to read, and live dangerously.
 I’ll be sharing those over the next few months and asking some of my favourite writers and illustrators about their defining reads, beginning later this week with the aforementioned Philip Reeve.
 I have also drawn up my own ‘list of betterment‘ and you’ll be hearing much more about that over the next few years.